JerimiahOfficial/Discord-Bot-Base/README.md

 # Discord-Bot-Base
 This is a useful base to build your bot it includes a Command & Event handler.
-It will detect any new commands or events added into the register folders, the registered folders are defined inside the handler files.
+It will detect any new commands or events added into the source folder, and then load them on startup of your bot.

 # Read the following before reporting bugs!
 ### Program to use